KevinJohnMulligan/neutral-nus-terminal/README.md

-# NUS4all
+# NeutralNUS Terminal
+*NeutralNUS*: pronounced "neutralness"  (ˈnjuːtrəlnəs)

-*NUS4all* is a BLE client that is a platform agnostic terminal for NUS - Nordicsemiconductor Uart Services (BLE UART) which connects to any device that supports NUS rather than specifically servicing particular hardware.
-Other solutions tend to serve specific hardware and require a specific setup. *NUS4all* aims to be as generic as possible, providing a pure terminal experience over BLE NUS.
+*NeutralNUS Terminal* is a BLE client that is a platform agnostic terminal for NUS - Nordicsemiconductor Uart Services (BLE UART) which connects to any device that supports NUS rather than specifically servicing particular hardware.
+Other solutions tend to serve specific hardware and require a specific setup. *NeutralNUS Terminal* aims to be as generic as possible, providing a pure terminal experience over BLE NUS.

 ### Terminology:
 **NUS:** Nordicsemiconductor Uart Services